A brownie recipe with FIVE kinds of chocolate? Quintuple Chocolate Brownies. Seriously divine musings from the queen herself, Dorie Greenspan.

-So, now that I have a nice clean kitchen (Jon has been working out of town and for some reason I have been cleaning the house with a toothbrush similar to the time on Desperate Housewives when Lynette took her kid’s Ritalin) I felt the need to bake something for FUN.
+So, now that I have a nice clean kitchen (for some reason I have been cleaning the house with a toothbrush similar to the time on Desperate Housewives when Lynette took her kid’s Ritalin) I felt the need to bake something for FUN.
 Not for the Daring Bakers, not for the Pie Challenge, not for Tuesdays With Dorie…just for FUN.
 So I turned to Dorie anyway and played catch-up.
 I joined last year after the group had made the Quintuple Chocolate Brownies, so that particular recipe called out to me.
-Anything fudgey.
-I love fudgey.
+Anything fudgy.
+I love fudgy.
 Cakey Brownies?
 Nope – if I want cakey, I’ll make cake.
 These are NOT cakey brownies.

 What they are is RICH.
 Richhhhh.
 Hello?
 5 types of chocolate…of course they are rich.
 And the first bite is ever so coffee heavy.
 I am not a big fan of coffee, but most “grownups” are.
 If I make them again, I think I will lessen the amount quite a bit or maybe omit it all together.
 Strangely enough though, I really only taste the coffee for the first couple of bites…then, it’s gone.
 By the last bite I am wondering how I ever made such a fantastic brownie.